-6 - 7 months out from event-Base Load
+Five to Six months out from event-Base Load

-- Aim in Base Phase is to begin build the volume of cycling hours/km - Incorporate 3-4 rides per week - Start your body's adaptation to multi-day cycling by following your weekly long ride with a recovery ride the next day. - Cross train 1-2 sessions.
+- Aim in Base Phase is to begin build the volume of cycling hours/km - Incorporate 4-5 rides per week - Start your body's adaptation to multi-day cycling by following your weekly long ride with a recovery ride the next day. - Cross train 1-2 sessions.
 More if your body weight (body fat) is an issue. - Recovery week will be a reduction in both distances and loads.
 I.e. decrease distances by up to 50% and avoid hills and reduce speed work/efforts.